growdigital/Notes/show/app.md

 Allotments and community orchard are the perfect entrance to transition to **sustainable gardening and agriculture**, and the show gardens and workshops provide the necessary  education, sharing and income.

+---

+crucial part of show garden is the agroforestry element, showing farmers how they can adapt their farming methods to more sustainable practices, with silvopasture, agroforestry & regenerative landscaping

+price of fertiliser & fuel, need greater returns

 ## Outreach

 * Outreach gardening club